Dalby Gospel Book

-The Dalby Gospel Book (Dalbybogen, Dalbyboken, Copenhagen GkS 1325 4°) is an 11th-century gospel book currently in the Royal Library of Denmark in Copenhagen.
+The Dalby Gospel Book (Note: Copenhagen GkS 1325 4°, Dalbyboken, Dalbybogen) is an 11th-century gospel book now in the Royal Library of Denmark in Copenhagen.
 The illuminated manuscript derives its name from Dalby Church in Sweden, where the gospel book was used.
 During the Middle Ages, Dalby was part of Denmark.
 It is not known with certainty where the book was made; several researchers have suggested it was made in Dalby, while others point to present-day Germany as a probable place of origin.
 The manuscript is the earliest testimony of the presence of books and a culture of literacy in Denmark.
 The book contains four full-page miniatures with portraits of the Four Evangelists, 16 canon tables and a number of simple, red enlarged initials.
 Its gilt silver and copper binding is from the middle of the 12th century.